 Over in Metropolis, Rudy makes his way into a pharmacy and asks for some drugs in order to deal with his internal pain.
 The pharmacist tells him that there’s nothing he can do without a prescription and even tries to point him towards a nearby clinic.
 However, Jones grabs him and absorbs his life energy.
 In addition, he also gains the man’s medical knowledge in order to learn what works as a postsurgical analgesic: Fentanyl.
 Afterwards, he hops over the counter in order to acquire the drug.
 As he swipes the pharmacy’s entire supply, a young couple approaches the counter and notice the newly-deceased pharmacist.
 From there, Rudy walks by a mirror and notices what’s physically becoming of him.
 Afterwards, he hops back across the counter and absorbs their life energies.

-Back at the Kent farm in Smallville, Jonathan & Martha prepare some tea for Clark and J’onn before heading up for bed.
+Back at the Kent Farm in Smallville, Jonathan & Martha prepare some tea for Clark and J’onn before heading up for bed.
 Afterwards, Kent thanks his alien friend for his timely save at S.T.A.R.
 Labs.
 However, J’onzz regrets revealing his true form since he’s partially responsible for Lobo arriving on Earth in the first place.
 As Kal-El learns that J’onn is also the lone surviving member of his whole race, J’onzz exclaims that he’ll be reverting back into his human disguise in order to keep a low profile.
 He advises Clark to do the same, due to having experienced humanity’s “rampant xenophobia” and its potential to “destroy a great civilization”.
 However, Kal-El says that it’s not an option since the Daily Planet is prepping to publish an exposé about him.
 Fortunately, mankind is starting to see him as a “champion” of sorts.
 As such, he thinks that telling the truth about himself will allow the humans to see him in a better light.
 As J’onn informs Clark of his original birth name, he explains that he thought that Kal-El was a fellow Martian.
 As such, he attempted a telepathic link and accidentally tapped into his memories from Krypton.
 Afterwards, he proceeds to access the technological triangle with ease.
 From there, it shows a hologram of Kal-El’s birth parents Jor-El and Lara as they place their child within a tiny spaceship.
 J’onzz then says that he can help him access these memories stored within the device in order to learn from them.
 Later, Martian Manhunter tells Clark to simply “listen” in order to find him again before taking his leave.

 We then shift to the next day as Kal-El has spent the entire night learning about his former home world.
 Martha then comes out as he says that he’s barely scratched the surface on the historical information that’s contained within.
 Afterwards, she presents his proper costume that she made with the fabric that came with him inside his rocket.
 He even gets a cape that’s made out of a highly-durable fabric as he thanks his mother for the outfit.
 Afterwards, Jonathan arrives back with a copy of the Daily Planet containing the first part of Lois’ exposé.
 Clark tells his parents that it only teases a big reveal, but she’s waiting until she’s interviewed Lobo to do so.
 As such, Kal-El decides to fly back to Metropolis in order to deal with this developing situation.